sarahzu/DS-for-SE-2018-Seminar/software_testing/worksheet_software_testing_paper_2.md

 2. Why is this paper **important**?

-Regression testing is a very powerful method which allows developers to ensure that source code changes do not introduce further bugs of system failures.
+Regression testing is a very powerful method which allows developers to ensure that source code changes do not introduce further bugs or system failures.
 The results of software tests are a key component in software development because developers rely on them to decide how they further proceed in the project.
 Flaky test are unreliable test cases.
 Their outcome is not at all deterministic.
 If flaky test are used, the developers are going to use unstable results to decide on their next steps and this might have disastrous consequences.
 For instance, the flaky tests can hide real bugs from the developers which then won’t get fixed and may cause other system defects.
-Or the flaky tests can show bugs to developers that are not actually there and wast their time while they try to fix a defect which is not there.
-As a third consequence, developers might loose their general faith in test cases and will ignore the results of correct test cases.
-So the detection and automatic fixing of flaky tests is a very important and needed field of research.
+Or the flaky tests can show bugs to developers that are not actually there and wast their time while they try to fix a defect which is not present.
+As a third consequence, developers might loose their general faith in test cases and will ignore the results of correct tests.
+So the detection of flaky tests is a very important and needed field of research.
 Therefore, the topic of this paper is of high importance.

 3. What is the **methodology** used to answer the research question(s) or reach the goal?